"Why is my product "thick?""

 "Can my kids drink coconut water kefir?"

 Yes!
 And they should!
 We recommend reading the answer to "Can I Drink a Whole Bottle?" above.
 We advise beginning with a tablespoon or less and increasing over the course of five days.
 At this point, die-off of the previous GI population will have taken place and the beneficial bacteria have now established themselves.
+Exact amounts for certain age ranges are unimportant; probiotics are a piece of everyone's internal ecosystem and should not be thought of as an extraordinarily medicinal product.
+All ages should start slow to ease the transition of their GI tract to a more resilient system.

 "Does coconut water kefir have allergens?"